gollum18/senslify-web/README.md

 choice, as long as the connector is async compatible.

+## Roadmap
+The following lists the features I plan to implement in the future:
+- Users and authentication
+- User groups and sensors
+- API authentication tokens
+- User registration and account management

 ## Documentation
 Much of the documentation for this project is auto-generated via Sphinx.
 However, there are certain documents (found in the 'Root/Docs' folder) that